Dive Centers and Staff

 maintenance of our "Dignity".
 He is married and has two young boys.

-is a PADI Assistant Instructor.
-He has been living in Huatulco for a
+is a PADI IDC-Staff Instructor.
+He has been living in Huatulco for about

 From Edmonton, Canada, is